stormy-stories-surf/PhotoPrep/README.md

 # PhotoPrep
-Bashscripts to prepare our photos before uploading
+Bashscripts to prepare our photos before uploading by watermarking, compressing and deletinng metadata